Varunyadavgithub/CRUD-app/README.md

 ## 📌 Project Overview

 This is a **CRUD** (Create, Read, Update, Delete) application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It allows users to perform basic operations on user data, including creating new users, viewing user details, updating user information, and deleting users.
 This project also leverages Docker for containerization, making it easier to deploy and manage the application.
+The application is deployed on **Vercel** (Frontend) and **Render** (Backend).

-# 📸Screenshot
+## 📸 Screenshot

 ![Screenshot 2025-01-24 121110](https://github.com/user-attachments/assets/4f64781b-c66d-4969-aef0-0f2313c929b9)

 ## Features